oresttokovenko/oresttokovenko.github.io/_posts/0000-00-00-creating-custom-macros-in-dbt.markdown

 {% endraw %}
 {% endhighlight %}

-By automatically organizing the YAML file based on these categories, I can easily see which columns are IDs, which are dates, and which are everything else.
-This makes it much easier for me to work with the data and to build pipelines that use this data.
-You can run the macro by using the bash command below, just make sure you include it in your repo under the `~/macros` directory.
+This macro organizes columns into four categories based on their names:

+1. ID columns: Columns that end with `_id`
+2. Date columns: Columns that end with `_date` or `_at`
+3. Fivetran metadata columns: Columns that start with an underscore `_*`
+4. Everything else: All other columns

+The macro then sorts the columns alphabetically within each category and concatenates them into a single ordered list.
+Finally, the macro generates a YAML file with the organized columns.

+To use the `generate_ordered_yaml` macro, include it in your dbt project under the `/macros` directory.
+Then, run the macro using the following command, replacing `<your_dbt_model>` with the name of the dbt model for which you want to generate the YAML file

 {% highlight bash %}
 dbt run-operation generate_ordered_yaml --args '{"model_name":"<your_dbt_model>"}'
 {% endhighlight %}

-Overall, creating this macro has been a huge time-saver for me.
-It's allowed me to spend more time focusing on the data itself, rather than on the tedious task of manually reorganizing YAML files.
-If you're interested in creating your own custom dbt macros, [check out this tutorial by Madison Mae](https://madisonmae.substack.com/p/tutorial-write-a-custom-dbt-macro).
-By leveraging the power of Jinja and dbt, you too can streamline your data engineering tasks and work more efficiently with large datasets
+Here's an example of the generated YAML file after running the macro:

+{% highlight yaml %}
+- name: your_dbt_model
+  description: ""
+  columns:
+    - name: order_id
+    - name: user_id
+    - name: item_name
+    - name: price
+    - name: order_date
+    - name: created_at
+    - name: _fivetran_deleted
+    - name: _fivetran_synced

+{% endhighlight %}

+Creating custom dbt macros like `generate_ordered_yaml` can significantly streamline your data engineering tasks and help you work more efficiently with large datasets.
+By leveraging the power of Jinja and dbt, you can easily generate and organize YAML files for your dbt models.
+For more information on creating custom dbt macros, including the fundamentals of Jinja, check out this tutorial by [Madison Mae](https://madisonmae.substack.com/p/tutorial-write-a-custom-dbt-macro){:target="_blank"}{:rel="noopener noreferrer"}